Practice mode. No real USDC prizes.

 Step 3: Watch Matches, Trade Live, and Build Score

-Trading stays open during live matches.
+Trading stays open during live matches too.
 You can buy and sell any time, while fantasy points still come from real match actions:

 • Goals, assists, clean sheets (Football)